ifedyukin/Mekyll/README.md

 We are still developing this style theme.
 If you want to get involved, simply:

-Fork the project and create a new branch
+* Fork the project and create a new branch;
-Create an issue (optional)
+* Create an issue (optional);
-Raise a 'Pull Request' citing the issue (if any) with that branch to merge into this master branch!
+* Raise a 'Pull Request' citing the issue (if any) with that branch to merge into this master branch!

+You can offer any improvement to the theme - [Issue #3](https://github.com/ifedyukin/Mekyll/issues/3).